-Eight new coronavirus cases - NZ now has 20
+Eight new coronavirus cases - New Zealand now has 20 people infected

 Even if the peak is flattened, the health system's capacity would still likely be exceeded, he said.
 Instead, it appeared a series of small peaks over a longer period, with stringent controls to ensure the system's capacity was not exceeded, would be the most successful strategy.

-"The challenge here...is you need to think about what...we might need to do in two weeks' time, and we do it now."
+"The challenge here ... is you need to think about what ... we might need to do in two weeks' time, and we do it now."
 New Zealand had done this well so far as it had been able to look at what had succeeded in other countries and apply it early here.

 School closures